siapool/p2pool/README.md

 The block reward and the transaction fees are combined and apportioned according to these rules:

 A subsidy of 0.5% is sent to the miner that solved the block in order to discourage not sharing solutions that qualify as a block.
 (A miner with the aim to harm others could withhold the block, thereby preventing anybody from getting paid.
 He can NOT redirect the payout to himself.)
 The remaining 99.5% is distributed evenly to miners based on work done recently.
+The pool's difficulty is taken in to account as well so it has no point to poolhop based on the pool's current difficulty.

 A node can choose to keep a fee for operating the node.